Gavin-Persad/predictions/plan.md

 - submit is not working when editing a cup round.✅
 - first round fixtures are showing in the right hand column in all rounds( when a new round has been selected by using the arrows on the header.)✅
 - ensure that once fixtures have been selected that they are in place when returning to this screen.✅
-- Working on passing winners through to next round⌛currently working on getting winner determination working
+- Working on passing winners through to next round⌛currently working on getting winner determination working✅

 - create view cup❌
 - tree format as the rounds are created, shows scores from that game week.❌

 15. Make it so that scores do not show unitl the live fixtures start✅

 16. rebuild the cups from the start.
-We can now have fixtures picked by computer.
+We can now have fixtures picked by computer.✅

-17. build edit george cup page
+17. build edit george cup page✅

 - get players and rounds showing✅
 - get fixture selection working✅